 The majority of travelers to Ecuador don't encounter serious issues with health and security, but stuff happens.
 Personally, we've had plenty of surprises affect our health and itinerary while traveling over the years — severe weather, road accidents, broken bones, and other nasties.

 Each and every time, we've been very relieved to have a good travel insurance policy.
-We use and recommend World Nomads for all of our independent travel overseas.
-We also have close family who have had good experiences with Allianz, which might be worth checking out as well.
+We use World Nomads for all of our short-term, independent travel overseas.

 Be prepared, use common sense, and travel safe!